RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] @BDM publish PROV4ITDaTa web app

-> In later iterations, it is assumed we will include [Comunica], a knowledge graph querying framework.
+> In later iterations, it is assumed we will include [Comunica], a knowledge graph querying framework, to further expand the functionalities of PROV4ITDaTa.

 ### Mapping files to transfer data

-_All transformation configuration is published as RML Mapping documents, which are [RDF] using established vocabularies_

-- [ ] This enables FAIR data Transfer because TODO.

-- [ ] This enables data Interoperability because TODO.
+In PROV4ITDaTa, the original Web service data is transformed into well-defined [RDF] knowledge graphs.
+As such, the resulting data have a clear context and meaning by using established semantic ontologies, and the original data is made interoperabel.

+Instead of relying on a hard-coded system to generate the RDF knowledge graph, we make use of the [RDF Mapping Language][RML-spec]: a language to declaratively describe how to generate RDF knowledge graphs from heterogeneous data sources.
-- [ ] These mapping files are manually created according to best practices TODO.
+These mapping files are created manually by experts, to ensure that established ontologies are used, and high-quality knowledge graphs are generated.

+The resulting data transfer process adheres to the [FAIR] principles, as the [RML Mapping][RML-mapping]s are

+- _Findable_ on the Web App as RDF resources following the [RML specification][RML-spec], based on the [R2RML W3C standard][R2RML],
+- _Accessible_ via [RESTful APIs][REST],
+- _Interoperable_ as established semantic ontologies are used, and
+- _Reusable_ as all mappings are published within the Web app as MIT license

 ### Automatic Data Provenance Generation